-There are hundreds of churches in Rome, but the four most important churches to see on your Rome tour are the major basilicas or papal basilicas: St Peter’s Basilica (San Pietro) in Vatican City; St John Lateran (San Giovanni) in the San Giovanni neighborhood of the city center; Santa Maria Maggiore in the Esquilino neighborhood of the city center; St Paul’s Outside the Walls (San Paolo Fuori le Mura) in the suburban San Paolo neighborhood, south of the centre While St Peter’s is the most famous and receives the most visitors, St John Lateran could actually be considered the most important; it’s the seat of the Pope, and the oldest of all the basilicas.
+There are hundreds of churches in Rome, but the four most important churches to see on your Rome tour are the major basilicas or papal basilicas: St Peter’s Basilica (San Pietro) in Vatican City; St John Lateran (San Giovanni) in the San Giovanni neighbourhood of the city centre; Santa Maria Maggiore in the Esquilino neighbourhood of the city centre; St Paul’s Outside the Walls (San Paolo Fuori le Mura) in the suburban San Paolo neighbourhood, south of the centre While St Peter’s is the most famous and receives the most visitors, St John Lateran could actually be considered the most important; it’s the seat of the Pope and the oldest of all the basilicas.
 As well as having enormous significance for Catholics, many of whom make pilgrimages to Rome to visit the basilicas, these four churches are major attractions for their spectacular art, architecture, and ancient history.

 History of the Papal Basilicas

-The present-day St Peter’s Basilica is completely different from the original 4th century basilica, which was built on the site of St Peter’s burial on the orders of the Emperor Constantine.
-By the 15th century the old basilica was in desperate need of renovation, and Pope Julius II decided it would be better to demolish it, replacing it with a larger, grander basilica, to house his tomb.
+The present-day St Peter’s Basilica is completely different from the original 4th-century basilica, which was built on the site of St Peter’s burial on the orders of Emperor Constantine.
+By the 15th century, the old basilica was in desperate need of renovation, and Pope Julius II decided it would be better to demolish it, replacing it with a larger, grander basilica, to house his tomb.

 VISITING ST PETER'S BASILICA

 How to get to St Peter's Basilica